-I’ve seen some amazing firework and sound and light shows in France; however, one of the most breathtaking was the Château de Versailles spectacle, “Marie Antoinette-Destiny Of A Queen.
+I’ve seen some amazing fireworks and sound and light shows in France; however, one of the most breathtaking was the Château de Versailles spectacle, “Marie Antoinette-Destiny Of A Queen.
 A Show Of Fire and Light”.
 It took place in 2019 and was scheduled to be presented again in 2020; however, it was cancelled due to Covid.
-One can only hope it will take place again in the future because it was truly memorable and hands-down, much better than Versaille’s musical fountain shows.
+It was truly memorable and hands-down, much better than Versaille’s musical fountain shows.
 Nothing compares and if you have the chance to see this performance, get tickets right away.

 Table of contents

 1. Château de Versailles Spectacle And Story

 For only 4 nights in July 2019, Versailles presented the magnificent show about Marie-Antoinette, “A Queen’s Destiny”.
 It was the second year to be presented and tickets were 25-110 € with seating in stands overlooking the Jardins d’Orangerie.

 The beautiful gardens, designed by Louis XIV’s chief gardener and architect, André Le Nôtre, became the stage for the performance.
 Le Nôtre also designed Château de Chantilly, Château de Fontainebleau, and Château de Vaux-le-Vicomte.
 The show tells the story of the most famous and last Queen of France, Marie-Antoinette, who was married to King Louis XVI of France.